alombarte/hugo-docker/README.md

 # Hugo docker

-An alpine docker image with hugo, openssh and git.
+An alpine docker image with hugo, node (for pipeline functionality), openssh and git.
 Used in my CI pipelines.

 It comes without the `hugo` entrypoint.